bayegaspard/OpenSetPerf/README.md

 - Choose either `BasicCNN`, `BasicUnknowns`, `OpenMax`, `combined` or `EnergyOOD`
 - Within the folder in `OpenSetPerf\src`, run the main program using the command: `python3 `"step_6_folder_name"`/main.py`

-##### Notes:
-Some folders have an extra runable file called `Display.py` that uses `matplotlib` to draw a graph like the ones in the original paper.
-Unfortunately the graphs for `OpenMax` do not turn out exactly like the paper's, it is currently unknown why.

 ##### Items in `src` folder:

 - `requirements.txt`